 To begin with, we have put together some information about the Sunderland music scene in the sixties.
 Obviously, if there is a connection to Wearside, we will show this.
-Of course, if you know more about their trips to Sunderland or the Wearside area, let us know.
-Moreover, if you know of other visits by groups and bands from the sixties, make a comment or two.
+Of course, if you know more about their trips to Sunderland or the Wearside area, let us know in the comments box below.
+Moreover, if you know of other visits by groups and bands from the sixties, leave a comment or two.

 Sunderland Music Scene In The Sixties

 Of course, (If Paradise Is) Half as Nice, went to number one in early 1969.
 Moreover, Andy Fairweather Low had become a teenage heartthrob.
 Their Biggest Hits were, If Paradise Is Half As Nice, High Into The Sky and Bend Me Shape Me.

 Andy Fairweather Low now plays alongside Eric Clapton, although it’s not a new experience for guitarist Andy, who has been with Eric since 1992.
 Andy joined Eric’s band for their concert tour of Japan in 1997 and contributed to Eric’s 1992 acoustic album Unplugged.
 Furthermore, among other greats that he has worked with are George Harrison and Van Morrison.

 The Animals played a brand of rock similar to the Rolling Stones.
 Indeed, their House of the Rising Sun single in 1960, went to number one.
 The Animals underwent numerous personnel changes in the mid-1960s and suffered from poor business management.
 During 1966 members came and went, and after the departure of Alan Price, the band were soon to finish for good.
 Other hits were, Don’t Let Me Be Misunderstood and We’ve Gotta Get Out of this Place.